notPlancha/sveltify-creator/README.md

 Sveltify Creator is a tool to compile modern Typescript/Javascript code to Spicetify extensions and custom apps, now with possibility of using svelte instead of react (or in combination!)

-## Instalation
+## Usage
-To install run `npx sveltify-creator`, or use the template below
+the app creator is in the works, in the meantime use [this template](https://github.com/notPlancha/sveltify-template) In the future you can probably run `npx sveltify-creator` to create the extension/app

 ## Features
 - Typescript, React and svelte syntax